HomeDing/homeding.github.io/concepts/paper01.md

 ## Requirements and Design Rules

-To make building your own connected things easy the following Design was chosen:
+To make building your own network connected things real easy the following design was chosen:

 * Things implemented using the Homeding library are designed to be used in a home network.
-* No central hub system is required to make it easy to start building a Thing on its own.
+* No central hub system or internet registration is required to run these devices.
 * Things are self-contained and need no support or connectivity to a cloud solution.
 Using cloud services is a option only.
 * Every Thing directly supports WLAN for the home network access.
 * It is using the simple protocol REST over http that can directly be used by every browser.
 * For many simple solutions it is possible to start without actively programming, just configure the functionality.
-* Open and extendable.
+* Open Source.
+* It is easy to extend the functionality by writing a new element implementation.
+Examples and documentation are available.
 * Optimized for a small footprint not for maximal performance.
-* Build by using the Arduino programming experience.
+* Build by using the Arduino programming environment and experience.
-* It is easy to build your own Functionality wrapped in an Element implementation and to contribute new Elements to the library.
+* It is easy to build your own functionality wrapped into an Element implementation and contribute new Elements to the library.

-As a welcome side effect, the HomeDing library will be documented to make it easy for beginners to understand the basics of the various technologies used and for advanced programmers to understand the architecture and how to contribute to the community around it.
+The HomeDing library is be documented to make it easy for beginners to understand the basics of the various technologies used.
+For advanced programmers the documentation helps to understand the architecture and how to contribute to the community around it.

 ESP8266 and especially the NodeMCU board was chosen for the first chip and system to be used because it is available in the Arduino programming environment as well as being available on a good price/power ratio.

 While the core library is portable to other processors there will be some ESP8266 specific Elements to support the specific features of the chip.

-## The Ding

-"Ding" not only sounds friendly, it is the German word for "Thing".
-As this library targets building small devices for a typical home environment "HomeDing" chosen for the project name.
+> "Ding" not only sounds friendly, it is the German word for "Thing".
+> As this library targets building small devices for a typical home environment "HomeDing" chosen for the project name.

-## POC

-This concept paper was written together with a “Proof of concept” implementation to ensure not only having a paper concept.

-This POC implementation is available on GitHub at [https://github.com/HomeDing/HomeDing](https://github.com/HomeDing/HomeDing).
+The documentation is available on GitHub at [https://github.com/HomeDing/HomeDing](https://github.com/HomeDing/HomeDing).

 Once it is in a valid beta state it will be continued here.